mildannerofc/sonic1-soundtest-megapcm2/README.md

 This sound test can be used to play SMPS with Mega PCM 2 using a Genesis Emulator.

-# How to install it
+# How to install Sonic 1 Sound Test with Mega PCM 2
 1. Just download the source code
 2. Extract the sound test
 3. Go to the sound folder